Peter Duffell: Career

-Based on his television work, Milton Subotsky of Amicus Productions selected Duffell to direct The House That Dripped Blood (1970), though he turned down other Amicus films because he did not want to be typecast as a horror director.
+Based on his television work, Milton Subotsky of Amicus Productions selected Duffell to direct The House That Dripped Blood (1971).
+Christopher Lee, who appeared in the film, called him Britain's most underrated director.
+He turned down other Amicus films because he did not want to be typecast as a horror director.

-He moved on to write and direct the film script of a book by one of his greatest heroes Graham Greene, who, although notoriously dismissive of most film adaptations of his work, rated Duffell’s England Made Me (1973) "excellent".
-He was commissioned by Warner Brothers to direct Inside Out (1975), a caper movie filmed in Berlin.
+Duffell moved on to write and direct the film script of a book by one of his greatest heroes Graham Greene, who, although notoriously dismissive of most film adaptations of his work, rated Duffell’s England Made Me (1973) "excellent".
+One of the film's stars, Tessa Wyatt, said in a 2013 interview that during its filming as a young actress alone abroad, the "pervy director" tried to coerce her into unnecessarily stripping naked for a scene.

+Duffell was commissioned by Warner Brothers to direct Inside Out (1975), a caper movie filmed in Berlin.

 Duffell was also Greene's choice to write and direct The Honorary Consul.
 Together they collaborated on the script, but in the event other interests intervened and to the great dismay of both Duffell and Greene the film was made to another script by another director.
-However, the two men remained life-long friends and Greene continued to hope that they would again work together.
-Duffell won the BAFTA award for Best Director for Caught on A Train (1980) written by Stephen Poliakoff and featuring Peggy Ashcroft and Michael Kitchen.
+The two men remained lifelong friends and Greene continued to hope that they would again work together.
+Duffell won the BAFTA award for Best Director for Caught on A Train (1980), written by Stephen Poliakoff and featuring Peggy Ashcroft and Michael Kitchen.
 He also scripted and directed films based on the work of writers such as Margaret Drabble and Francis King, and wrote many other screenplays for cinema and television.
 Experience Preferred but Not Essential (1982), which he directed for David Puttnam, was shown at the London Film Festival and at festivals in Italy and Canada.
-It enjoyed box-office success in American where – after a rave interview by Vincent Canby in The New York Times – it ran for six months in one New York cinema alone.
+It enjoyed box-office success in America where – after a rave interview by Vincent Canby in The New York Times – it ran for six months in one New York cinema alone.

-Duffell's six-hour television epic The Far Pavilions (1984) for HBO and Goldcrest (shown by Channel 4 in the UK) from the best-selling novel by M. M. Kaye, was filmed in India.
-Duffell's direction of the vast, colourful crowd scenes was a triumph and, as Omar Sharif said, on a par with David Lean's crowd scenes.
+Duffell's six-hour television epic The Far Pavilions (1984) for HBO and Goldcrest (shown by Channel 4 in the UK), from the best-selling novel by M. M. Kaye, was filmed in India.
+Omar Sharif said that Duffell's direction of the vast, colourful crowd scenes was on a par with David Lean's crowd scenes.

 Letters from An Unknown Lover (Les Louves, 1986), is a bi-lingual French television film, also in English.
 King of The Wind (1990), is a children's adventure film shot in Turkey and the UK.

 Duffell's many TV credits as director and writer include The Avengers (1967), Man in a Suitcase (1967–68), Journey to the Unknown (1969), Strange Report (1969), The Adventures of Black Beauty (1972), The Racing Game (1979–80), Inspector Morse (1988), and Space Precinct (1995).